kintohub/kintohub-docs/docs/catalogs/redis.md

 ## Deployment

-- This takes around 3 minutes to deploy (together with postgres)
+- This takes around 3 minutes to deploy
 - **You can deploy this catalog with default environment variables*

 ## FAQ

-**Q: Why cannot connect to Redis Sentinel?**
+**Q: Why cannot connect to Redis?**
 A: Copy the connection string by clicking `Connect` button.
 Only blocks that are deployed in the same environment can connect to the catalog.

 ## Environment Variables